OxAbility - Information for Employers

 Each five-day placement provides students with an opportunity to observe and assist with a clearly defined project, that will allow them to develop their sector knowledge and employability prospects.
 By helping complete these projects, our students significantly develop their skills and gain work experience insights that they may have not have had chance to experience before coming to Oxford.

-OxAbility placements are five days' long and take place at the end of each academic term, in the students' vacation periods.
-Although they are voluntary and unpaid, Oxford Careers Service has secured funding to reimburse students with both local travel (inclusive of bus journeys between Oxford and London) and lunch expenses.
+OxAbility placements are up to five days' long and take place at the end of each academic term, in the students' vacation periods.
+Although they are voluntary and unpaid, Oxford Careers Service has secured funding to reimburse students with both local travel and lunch expenses.

 About the mentoring programme

-Once a student is matched with a mentor, they will meet three times during the academic year either in person or online.
-The mentor will have experience of navigating the workplace with a disability and will be able to help the student with questions they may, eg around sharing a disability if, when and how or asking for adjustments.
+Once a student is matched with a mentor, they will meet three times during the academic year – either in person or online.
+The mentor will have experience of navigating the workplace with a disability and will be able to help the student with questions they may have, eg around sharing a disability – if, when and how – or asking for adjustments.

 Timeline and key dates